edekadigital/terraform-azure-modules/terraform-azure-datadog-log-forwarder/README.md

 # Datadog Dashboard and Monitors for Log Forwarder's backbone Azure Infrastructure

 To observe your Log Forwarder health and issues, you can optionally turn on datadog dashboard and monitors on per setting input variable `datadog_create_dashboard` and `datadog_create_monitors` to `true`.
-In this case, you must provide your Datadog App Key and Notification Channel (f.e.
-MS Teams Channel name) per input variables `datadog_app_key` and `datadog_monitors_notification_channel` correspondingly.
+In this case, you can provide Notification Channel (f.e.
+MS Teams Channel name) per input variable `datadog_monitors_notification_channel`.
 You may want to deploy the dashboard only for one env/stage and monitors for all stages as the dashboard is providing information for all stages via drop down.

 Datadog dashboard includes: